Vipchoudhary13/Vipchoudhary13/README.md

 📫 You can be reached at vipulchoudhary1995@gmail.com and on Linkedin https://www.linkedin.com/in/vipul-chodhari/

-🎧 I love singing and listening to music and my favorite singers are Udit Narayan and Abhijeet Bhattacharya.
+🎧 I love singing and listening to music and my favorite singers are Udit Narayan and Abhijeet Bhattacharya

 😎 Have a look at my Portfolio